pritee55/pritee55/README.md

 ## About Me ✍

  I m <b> Pritee Dharme </b>, a pursuing <b>Computer Science Engineer </b>.
-The Group researches at Security Solution.
 Now I am learning new technologies under the guidence of the World Record Holder [<b>Mr. Vimal Daga</b>](https://www.linkedin.com/in/vimaldaga/?originalSubdomain=in) in the one of the best training Program [<b>Arth-the school of technologies</b>](https://rightarth.com/) of [<b>Linux World informatics Pvt Ltd</b>](https://www.linuxworldindia.org/).As a person, I am friendly and good at motivating people in a team environment.
 With my hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.
 I always passionate about understanding the core concepts behind different popular Technological Fields.

 </div>